EM4Volts/NAWA/README.md

 #### Does this corrupt my savefile?

-In my tests no. Only when u redeploy the weapon ids may change, so a waepon in ur inventory may suddenly be another one.
+In my tests no. Only when u redeploy the weapon ids may change, so a weapon in your inventory may suddenly be another one.

 #### How do i remove the weapoons?